Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

-Note that if $h:Y\to Z$ is a holomorphic submersion enjoying POPAI then every fibre $h^{-1}(z)$, $z\in Z$, is an Oka manifold.
-The converse is not true in general.
+We have already remarked that if $h:Y\to Z$ is a holomorphic submersion enjoying POPAI then every fibre of $h$ is an Oka manifold.
+The converse fails in general.
 For example, let $g:Z\to \C$ be a continuous function on a domain $Z\subset\C$ and consider the map

 Every fibre of $h$ is the Oka manifold $\C^*$, $h$ is a topological fibre bundle and a Serre fibration, but $h$ is an Oka map if and only if $g$ is a holomorphic function (see \cite[Corollary 7.4.10]{Forstneric2017E}).